…

 When the phone is in vibration mode, it vibrates rather than ring to alert you to messages or incoming calls.
 The vibration will not function if you set your phone on silence and don't want anyone to bother you.

-This tool is effective to ensure your vibration mode is working correctly.
+It is effective to ensure your vibration mode is working correctly.
+A phone vibration tool is a feature or application that enables a smartphone to generate vibrations.

 System haptics, haptic feedback or tactile feedback, refers to using tactile sensations or physical vibrations to provide users with feedback or information about a digital system or device.
 This technology is commonly used in smartphones, tablets, gaming consoles, and other digital devices to enhance the user experience.